daac-tools/python-vibrato/README.md

 ### Build from source

-You need to install the Rust compiler following [the documentation](https://www.rust-lang.org/tools/install) beforehand. daachorse uses `pyproject.toml`, so you also need to upgrade pip to version 19 or later.
+You need to install the Rust compiler following [the documentation](https://www.rust-lang.org/tools/install) beforehand. vibrato uses `pyproject.toml`, so you also need to upgrade pip to version 19 or later.

 ```
 $ pip install --upgrade pip
 ```

-After setting up the environment, you can install daachorse as follows:
+After setting up the environment, you can install vibrato as follows:

 ```
 $ pip install git+https://github.com/daac-tools/python-vibrato